KCaldeira/bgc-best-fit/README.md

 ## References

-This approach is based on the equivalence between exponential-kernel convolutions and first-order linear ODEs, which allows transforming the joint estimation of (τ, f) into a more tractable grid-search problem.
+This approach is based on the equivalence between exponential-kernel convolutions and first-order linear ODEs, which allows transforming the joint estimation of (τ, h) into a more tractable grid-search problem.